-However, if you’re looking to maximize on convenience and minimize travel space (and possibly cost for checked items at the airport), a desktop PC might not be your best option.
-With a laptop you also have the added benefit of immediate gaming-readiness without any hassles of setup like you might see with a desktop PC.
+However, if you’re looking to maximize convenience and minimize travel space (and possibly cost for checked items at the airport), a desktop PC might not be your best option.
+With a laptop you also have the added benefit of immediate gaming readiness without any hassles of setup like you might see with a desktop PC.

 Gaming laptops will come already equipped with existing components and will be ready for action upon purchase.
 Newer gaming laptops are becoming sleeker and lighter than ever and many still boast great quality in components and performance overall, so if portability and ease of use are your top requirements, you may have your answer in a gaming laptop.

 If you’re specifically looking for a small, portable gaming PC, take a look at the SkyTech Legacy Mini Gaming PC.
-It has decent specs and allows for a high-end 1080p gaming with the nVidia GeForce 1660ti graphics card.
+It has decent specs and allows for high-end 1080p gaming with the Nvidia GeForce 1660ti graphics card.

 Where laptops dominate when it comes to ease and portability, desktops reign supreme in the benefit of customizability.
 If you want to have control over the brands, sizes, and performance levels of all of your gaming components, I can undoubtedly say that you will be happier with a desktop PC.